slym187/My-Portfolio/README.md

 # Description
 This project is to create a portfolio that I can use as I become a Developer.
+It will have my work and how I can be contacted.
 # Installation

 # Usage